The spiritual path is a way of life. The first step isn’t as hard as you think. You’ll find own way. You can do this.

 create your own way

-First and most importantly, develop your own spiritual path.
-The stories of other Sages, Avatars, and Gods are only helpful to the extent they provide you direction.
-Once you have a direction, make that spiritual path your own.
-Fill it with your own rituals, your own ways.
-You will find the right people to help guide your way, show you the doorways of consciousness through the spiritual technologies.
+First, the most important thing is to realize you should develop your own spiritual path.
+Moreover, the stories of other Sages, Avatars, and Gods are only helpful to the extent they provide useful references.
+Once you decide to start, make your path your own.
+Yes, you’ll probably make some mistakes.
+Learn from these and move on.
+Don’t get sidetracked.
+Don’t confuse the spiritual call with religious doctrine.
+Constantly test your path.
+Decide your own pace.
+Create your own rituals, your own ways.
+You will find the right people to help guide your way.

 don’t get sidetracked